anhinga/with-GPT-4/README.md

 [PaperUnderstanding](PaperUnderstanding) - help me to understand what a paper is about (Web browsing mode)

 [modeling-dialog-between-scientists](modeling-dialog-between-scientists) - modeling a possible dialog between two scientists

+[March-September-highlights](March-September-highlights) - highlights of the first 6 months of my GPT-4 use